 A wide range of diagnostic tests exist to diagnose both active and past syphilis infection, however many of these tests are of limited value in primary healthcare settings especially in developing countries.

-Rapid point-of-care (RPOC) tests for the detection of antibodies against Treponema pallidum have been widely available for a number of years, however there are no RPOC tests that can specifically detect IgM class antibodies to T. pallidum and none that can distinguish between infections that are active or those that have been treated in the past.
+RPOC tests for the detection of antibodies against Treponema pallidum have been widely available for a number of years, however there are no RPOC tests that can specifically detect IgM class antibodies to T. pallidum and none that can distinguish between infections that are active or those that have been treated in the past.

 The Burnet diagnostic development team has worked with a number of different organisations to assist them in the development of unique and novel rapid point of care diagnostics.
 These relationships range from straight contract work to collaborative projects in areas where the Burnet has a focus interest.

-Associate Professor Anderson and his team are collaborating with Axxin Ltd in Melbourne, Australia on the development of an inexpensive and robust instrument/reader for the CD4 test.
+Associate Professor Anderson and his team have collaborating with Axxin Ltd in Melbourne, Australia on the development of an inexpensive and robust instrument/reader for the CD4 test.
 This instrument provides greater accuracy and assists in training and quality control.
 The additional capabilities of the Axxin instrument will be important in the development of other much-needed point of care tests.